Altona–Blankenese railway

 The Altona–Blankenese railway is a railway line to the west of Hamburg.
 It starts at the Altona station and runs through Othmarschen to Blankenese station.
 This section of line was opened in 1867.
 16 years later the line was extended to Wedel.
-It is now used by lines S1 and S11 of the Hamburg S-Bahn and was part of the first electrified suburban railway in Germany.
+It is now used by the S1 line of the Hamburg S-Bahn and was part of the first electrified suburban railway in Germany.

 Route

 The line begins at Altona station, where there is a four-track underground S-Bahn station, which has an attached reversing facility.
 The City S-Bahn line runs up a steep ramp (with a maximum gradient of 4.0%) to the surface and shortly later the Altona–Blankenese line branches off the line to Pinneberg and turns west.
 It passes through the stations of Bahrenfeld, Othmarschen, Klein Flottbek and Hochkamp and then runs into the three-track terminal station of Blankenese.

 Like the line from Hamburg, the Blankenese-Wedel extension is connected to the eastern end of the station, so trains have to reverse out of the station to continue their journey.
 The line then runs to the stations of Iserbrook, Sülldorf, Rissen and finally, the terminus at Wedel.
 Unlike the section east of Blankenese, the extension to Wedel is mostly single track.